-We review the carrying value of our long-lived assets, including fixed assets and operating lease right-of-use assets, for impairment whenever events or changes in circumstances indicate that the carrying value of such asset or asset group may not be recoverable.
+We review the carrying value of our longlived assets, including fixed assets and operating lease right-of-use assets, for impairment whenever events or changes in circumstances indicate that the carrying value of such asset or asset group may not be recoverable.

 Recoverability of assets to be held and used is determined by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered impaired, the impairment recognized is measured by comparing the fair value of the asset to the asset carrying value.
-The fair value of the asset is based on the future discounted cash flow of current market rents that we could receive as sublease income.

 Events that may result in an impairment include the decision to close a store or facility or a significant decrease in the operating performance of a long-lived asset group.
-Our impairment calculations contain uncertainties because they require management to make assumptions and to apply judgment to estimate future cash flows and asset fair values, including forecasting future sales, gross profit, operating expenses, or sublease income.
-In addition to historical results, current trends and initiatives, and long-term macro-economic and industry factors are qualitatively considered.
+Our impairment calculations contain uncertainties because they require management to make assumptions and to apply judgment to estimate future cash flows and asset fair values, including forecasting future sales, gross profit, operating expenses, or sub-lease income.
+In addition to historical results, current trends and initiatives, and long-term macroeconomic and industry factors are qualitatively considered.
 Additionally, management seeks input from store operations related to local economic conditions, including the impact of closures of selected co-tenants who occupy the mall.

 We do not believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions we use to calculate long-lived asset impairment losses.
 However, if actual results are not consistent with our estimates and assumptions, our operating results could be adversely affected.
 Declines in projected cash flow of the assets could result in impairment.
-We recognized impairment losses of \$2.1 million related to long-lived assets in fiscal 2022.
+We recognized impairment losses of \$2.9 million related to long-lived assets in fiscal 2023.

-A 10 basis point decrease in forecasted sales assumptions would have resulted in an additional impairment charge of \$0.1 million in fiscal 2022.
+A 10 basis point decrease in forecasted sales assumptions would have resulted in an additional impairment charge of \$0.1 million in fiscal 2023.